 It’s almost impossible to understate the effects of sexual harassment.
 No matter what the exact circumstances are, there are many effects of sexual harassment.

 As you can imagine, the person who is sexually harassed in the workplace suffers the most.
 Emotional effects include anger, embarrassment, guilt, and fear.
 Sexual harassment can also harm the vicitm’s self-esteem and induce anxiety attacks.
+Anxiety can have a severe impact on a person’s home life, leaving little emotional space for one’s partner, family, and friends.

 Emotional effects are by no means the only effects if someone is being sexually harassed in the workplace.
 Because a person’s physical health is intimately connected with their emotional health, there are physical reactions to sexual harassment.
 These include loss of appetite, nausea, weight loss or weight gain, headaches, migraines, and loss of sleep.
 Victims also experience high blood pressure and may begin abusing alcohol or other substances.